Bath Salts Abuse and Addiction: Signs and Treatment

 Bath salts may be found for sale under a number of names, including flakka, white lightning, vanilla sky, zoom, white dove, and a host of others.
 These substances are typically manufactured overseas in countries like China and India, and there is very little supervision that goes into their production.
 They were often purchased in local stores until the DEA formally listed them as controlled substances.
 Despite their current designation, they can still be found online.

 Bath salts affect the central nervous system, resulting in massive increases of dopamine and norepinephrine in the brain.
 This accounts for their psychoactive effects as well as a number of potential dangerous effects that can occur as a result of taking them.
-A 2011 article published in the New England Journal of Medicine listed a number of effects associated with use of these substances:

 Individuals who chronically use bath salts may demonstrate a number of cognitive issues, such as issues with attention.
 A number of these effects, such as cardiovascular effects, seizures, and brain swelling, can be fatal, and there have been fatalities associated with the use of these substances.
 Seizures, swelling of the brain, and respiratory distress may produce significant damage to areas of the brain.
 Frequent and chronic use of these substances is also associated with the development of a formal substance use disorder in which users develop physical dependence.